4g3nt47/Striker/README.md

 ## Disclaimer

 This project is under active development.
 Most of the features are experimental, with more to come.
-Expect changes.
+Expect breaking changes.

 ## Features